jSieber7/jSieber7.github.io/_posts/2018-4-14-Visualization-tools-for-presentations.md

 # Conclusion

 As seen throughout the post, different data visualization tools have different strengths and weakness.
 Moreover, these different tools can be integrated with each other.
 This allows the different strengths of these tools to complement one another and weakness to be compensated for.
-Ideally, someone well versed in visualization would have a brief working knowledge with these tools.
+Ideally, someone well versed in visualization would have a brief working knowledge with all of these tools.